software-tools-books/js4ds/_en/database.md

   workshopDuration: 150 }
 ```

+That seems to have worked:
+`getAll` was called,
+and the result is an array of objects,
+one per record,
+whose names are the derived in an obvious way from the names of the columns.

 ## In-Memory Database {#s:database-in-memory}

-- Previous example always manipulates database on disk
+The previous example always manipulates database on disk.
+For testing purposes,
-- Have it use an [in-memory database](#g:in-memory-database) for testing purposes
+it's faster and safer to use an [in-memory database](#g:in-memory-database).
+Let's modify the constructor of `Database` to set this up:

 ```js
   constructor (mode, path) {